International & Comparative Law Center

 Mississippi College School of Law has partnered with Lille Catholic University in Lille, France to offer an exciting four-week program.
 Lille is located in northern France, near Belgium, and offers a wonderful mix of old world charm and a lively cultural and social atmosphere.

-Mississippi College School of Law offers its Asia Summer Legal Studies Program each summer in Beijing, China and Seoul, South Korea.
-The group will spend 10 days in Beijing participating in classes and extensive touring before moving to Seoul for two weeks on the campus of Sookmyung University in downtown Seoul.
+Mississippi College School of Law offers its Asia Summer Legal Studies Program each summer in China and South Korea.
+The group will meet in Chengdu, China and spend 13 days participating in classes and tours in Chengdu, Xi’an, and Beijing.
+The group will then fly to Seoul, South Korea for 12 days on the campus of Sookmyung University in downtown Seoul.
 China and Korea's rich cultural histories, close strategic ties to the United States, and importance to the global economy make them the perfect locations study international law.

 Mississippi College School of Law offers a spring break study abroad program in Havana, Cuba.
 Students will take a two-credit course in comparative constitutional law while spending a full week exploring the wonders of Havana.